Central Places Theory (Market Principle)

 the elaboration of this important theory of spatial structure and order, mandatory

 in the study of urban, economic and transport geography.

 Central places theory tries to explain the spatial

 distribution of a system of cities.
-This pattern is best understood by a central place
+This distribution is best understood by

 and its market area.
 A central place has the main function to supply

 goods and services to the surrounding population.
 It is specialized in selling various